lmaillere/multi_page_streamlit/README.md

 - the logistic model
 - a form of Allee effects model

-This work is based on classical Python modules, including `streamlit`, and the 'streamlit-multipage-framework':
+This work is based on classical Python modules, including `streamlit`, and the `streamlit-multipage-framework`:

 https://github.com/YanAlmeida/streamlit-multipage-framework